San Andrés (island)

 San Andrés (San Andres) is a coral island in the Caribbean Sea.
 Politically part of Colombia, and historically tied to the United Kingdom, San Andrés and the nearby islands of Providencia and Santa Catalina form part of the department of San Andrés, Providencia and Santa Catalina; or The Raizal Islands.
 San Andrés, in the southern group of islands, is the largest island of Colombia.
 The official languages of the department are Spanish, English, and San Andrés–Providencia Creole.

-While San Andrés is located 50 km south of Providencia, the Colombian archipelago is approximately 750 km north of the Colombian mainland.
+While San Andrés is located 50 km south of Providencia, the Colombian archipelago is approximately 750 km northwest of the Colombian mainland.
 This archipelago encompasses a total area of 57 km2, including the outer cays, reefs, atolls and sand banks, with the area of the islands being 45 km2.
 In 2000, it was declared a UNESCO Biosphere Reserve, named "Seaflower Biosphere Reserve", which not only includes the islands but also about 10% of the Caribbean Sea, amounting to a vast marine area of 300000 km2.
 The purpose of this declaration is to ensure that the ecosystem, which is rich in biodiversity, is well preserved and conserved.

 The department's capital is located on the northern end of the island.
 Named San Andrés but nicknamed El Centro, it is the department's main urban center.
 Along the 30 km road that circles the island there are many picturesque beaches, coral reefs, cays, blowholes, and coves.
 Also of note are La Loma, the town of San Andrés, the Baptist Church, Seaquarium, the large pond of La Laguna, and a freshwater lake amidst mangrove forest.
 There are coconut palm plantations, lush pastures, and tall native trees reaching 20 m.
 Surrounded by the warm Caribbean Sea, all of these features have made the island an "exotic holiday destination".